MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/2_data_preparation/ASOS_GraphReturns/README.md

 - `product_nodes_training.csv`

 ## 🧪 Output File
-- `asos_merged_training.csv` — the merged and cleaned training dataset.
+- `asos_merged_training.csv` merged and cleaned training dataset &  Saved merged graph data as: `merged_events_train.joblib`.
 1.  **Customer Information:** Details about our customers, such as their age range, gender, where they live, and past purchase and return history.
 2.  **Product Information:** Details about the products, including their type, brand, price, and past sales and return rates.
-3.  **Event Information:** Records of every time a customer interacted with a product, specifically whether the product was eventually returned or not.
+3.  **Event Information:** Records of every time a customer interacts with a product, specifically whether the product was eventually returned or not.
 This is the key piece of information we want to predict.

 By linking the event information with the customer and product details, we created a comprehensive dataset for our analysis.